jhauschild/sphinx_cfg_options/test.rst

 .. cfg:config:: Vehicle

-   .. cfg:option :: max_speed
-      :type: float
+   max_speed : float
       Maximum speed of the vehicle.

 In the function that sets up the engine, we notice that we need another
 parameter: the type of the fuel.
-So we add a ``.. cfg:definition:: Vehicle`` directive to document another parameter for all vehicles.
+If we want to define only a single option value, we can use the ``.. cfg:option::`` directive:

 .. cfg:option:: fuel
     :config: Vehicle